praxisnetau/silverware/README.md

 can be rotated by the user using the mouse or touch gestures.
 The component has configurable text and outline colors, along with zoom, rotation, and font size options.
 Weighted tags are also supported.

+### TaglineComponent

+Shows the tagline for the site as a heading.
+The tagline is defined through site settings.

 ### TileComponent